If you’re choosing between the Chase Slate Edge and the Chase Freedom Flex, you’ll need to weigh a balance transfer offer against ongoing rewards.

-If you’re struggling under the weight of a large credit card balance, you may be looking for a card that will let you transfer your debt without interest accumulating immediately, such as the Chase Slate.
-However, the Chase Freedom Flex℠ card is an alluring option if you’re looking for rewards and more ongoing value – but it isn’t well suited for balance transfers since it doesn’t offer a zero-interest intro transfer APR or waive its balance transfer fee like the Chase Slate can.
+If you’re struggling under the weight of a large credit card balance, you may be looking for a card that will let you transfer your debt without interest accumulating immediately, such as the Chase Slate Edge℠*.
+However, the Chase Freedom Flex℠ card is an alluring option if you’re looking for rewards and more ongoing value – but it isn’t well suited for balance transfers since it doesn’t offer a zero-interest intro balance transfer APR like the Chase Slate Edge does.

 See related: Best balance transfer credit cards

-Ultimately, the Chase Slate vs. Freedom Flex debate comes down to what you’re looking for in a card.
-The Chase Freedom Flex card lets you earn impressive rewards on every purchase and carries valuable long-term benefits, but you should probably consider the Slate card if your main interest is transferring your balance to a Chase credit card.
-If you’re looking to avoid interest on both purchases and transferred balances, the Slate is the clear winner since it does not charge a balance transfer fee for the first 60 days and it’s the only Chase credit card that currently offers an intro balance transfer APR.
-However, the Chase Slate card’s biggest drawbacks are that it doesn’t earn rewards and it’s a bit harder to obtain.
-The Slate card is not currently available to apply for online, but you can get it at physical Chase branches.
+Ultimately, the Chase Slate Edge versus Freedom Flex debate comes down to what you’re looking for in a card.
+The Chase Freedom Flex card lets you earn impressive rewards on every purchase and carries valuable long-term benefits, but you should probably consider the Slate Edge card if your main interest is transferring your balance to a Chase credit card.
+If you’re looking to avoid interest on both purchases and transferred balances, the Slate Edge is the clear winner since it offers an intro balance transfer APR of 0% for the first 12 months.
+However, the Chase Slate Edge card’s main drawback is that it doesn’t earn rewards.

 Here’s what else we found when comparing the two cards: